Family: Boraginaceae, includes borage and forget-me-nots

 - contains high levels of calcium, phosphorus, and potassium

-- Wounds, cuts, abrasions, boils, sores, rashes, skin eruptions, etc.
+- Wounds, cuts, abrasions, bruises, boils, sores, rashes, skin eruptions, etc.

-- Heals any type of skin condition; dry, chapped skin, sunburn, scar tissue, etc.
+- Any type of skin condition; dry, chapped skin, sunburn, scar tissue, eczema, psoriasis, etc.

 - Varicose veins